 Work starts on planning and construction of a school for girls in Kisarawe, Pwani Region.
 The Sisters of Mary are awarded the Korean Red Cross Golden Award for their humanitarian work.

-Sister Michaela dies, leaving Sister Maria Cho as the Superior General to continue her work leading the Sisters of Mary and their humanitarian programmes.
+Leaving Sister Maria Cho as the Superior General to continue her work leading the Sisters of Mary and their humanitarian programmes.

 The training centre provides vocational and technical instruction to help out of education young women find work and the day-care facility provides care for their children whilst they study and work.
-Planning begins for a new school for boys in Dodoma.

 The humanitarian work of the Sisters of Mary owes its origin to Father Aloysius Schwartz.
 More affectionately called “Father Al” by those whose lives he touched, he was a champion of the poor and provided a safe home and place to learn for countless deprived children throughout the world.